World Plants Logo

 Cultivation

-This tree thrives in full sun with moist soil conditions in areas of 300 m altitude or lower.
-It is an elm species particularly sensitive to heavy winds, so if planted in open areas it may be necessary to plant windbreak species around the area as well.
+This tree thrives in full sun, with moist soil conditions in areas of 300 m altitude or lower.
+It is an elm species particularly sensitive to heavy winds, so if planted in open areas it may be necessary to plant windbreak species around the area.
 U. laevis can tolerate moderately dry conditions, salt, soil compaction, and pollution.

 Shape